rubocop/rubocop/manual/cops_style.md

 --- | ---
 Enabled | No

-This cop checks for identical lines at the end of each branch of a conditional statement.
+This cop checks for identical lines at the beginning or end of each branch of a conditional statement.

 ### Example